 Depending on the project, the result is to produce a solid business case with an outline for an execution plan that the client can use to move forward.
-An ideal project comes from companies with $1M+ annual revenues over the last 12 months, and can shape a problem that has a multi-million dollar opportunity.
+An ideal project would have the opportunity to shape a multi-million-dollar opportunity.
+Companies of all sizes and sectors can be considered.

 There will be a team of six students dedicated to doing over 600 hours of strategic consulting on the project.
 The team will work closely with the client contact or an assigned senior executive in the company who will provide insights, information and details producing a comprehensive project result.
 The team will undertake primary and secondary research and as such may need some direction internally.
 Completion of the project includes delivery of a final written report and presentation to the client.

 A client is asked to be prepared to invest a couple hours at the start of the project helping the team get up to speed about the company, and then the ongoing time commitment will likely be 30-minute conference calls every two weeks depending on each team-client deliverable (Sept-Nov-Dec).
 Completion of the project includes delivery of a final written report with a team presentation to the client at a pre-arranged date & time mid-December (client location or by a virtual meeting).

 Access to Information